babak2/AA_OD_Analyzer/README.md

 - Calculates statistics on amino acid sequences, including mean, maximum, and minimum optical density values.
 - Writes the amino acid sequence statistics to a CSV file named 'output_data_stats.csv'.

-This tool is designed to be flexible, allowing users to enable or disable logging based on their preference.
+This tool is designed to be flexible, allowing users to enable or disable logging based on their preferences.

 ## Installation